nasa/HDTN/README.md

 * make -j8
 * make install

-Configuring HDTN using tcpcl_v4 as the convergence layer
+Configuring HDTN
 ================
+1. ### **TCPCL Version 4** as The Convergence Layer ###

 Configuration setup of HDTN between one sender and one receiver using tcpcl_v4 as the convergence layer.

 File Path: /HDTN/tests/config_files/hdtn/aws_arm_test.json

 Sender Configuration:
 * Change "myNodeId:" to "myNodeId: 10"
 * Change "myEndpointId:" to "myEndpointId: ipn:10.1"